 There is no single method of texture representation for a variety of existing textures.
 Generally, texture is a regular repetition of an element or pattern on a surface of an image.
 Image texture can be defined as spatial variation of pixel intensity (gray values).
 Texture regions can be defined in any kind of image (satellite image, medical image, etc.) which doesn't contain clearly marked objects.
 Such image involves extended objects (figures) with different orientation, shape and intensity.

-There are a lot of routine algorithms and methods in texture analysis.
-In the last few decades, many approaches have been used to compute the texture features, including statistical methods, geometrical methods, model based methods and signal processing methods (Xiangua Xie, 2008; Petrou, 2006; Zhang, 2002; Tuceryan, 1998; etc.).
+There are a lot of routine algorithms and methods in texture analysis (Xiangua Xie, 2008; Petrou, 2006; Tuceryan, 1998; etc.), which can be represented in the following way: